 Salmonid spawning in the main-stem Snake and Columbia rivers is limited to particular areas due to the lack of suitable habitat and thus, many adults spawn in tributaries of the two rivers and may not be impacted.
 Dauble and Geist (2000) reported the majority of spawning is concentrated in the Hanford Reach and Hells Canyon reach of the Snake and Columbia rivers.
-Since the development of hydropower, the fall Chinook salmon habitat has been reduced to 13% and 20% of the historical habitat in the main-stem Snake and Columbia rivers, respectively (Dauble et al. 2003).
-Chinook salmon are not known to spawn in the area encompassing the lower eight federal dams on the Snake and Columbia rivers but are known to spawn in the Hanford reach of the Columbia River, above the mouth of the Snake River.
+Since the development of hydropower, the fall Chinook salmon habitat has been reduced to 13% and 20% of the historical habitat in the mainstem Snake and Columbia rivers, respectively (Dauble et al. 2003).
+Chinook salmon are known to spawn in the Hanford reach of the Columbia River, below the Bonneville Dam (Van der Naald et al. 2001), above the mouth of the Snake River and in the Snake and Clearwater rivers above the Lower Granite reservoir.